You’re doing so much more than just having fun!

-For each escape room kit you purchase Lock Paper Scissors donates $5.00 to Project Justice International who work tirelessly to end child trafficking and poverty in Laos and Thailand.
+Lock Paper Scissors donates 20% of the profits of each escape room kit you purchase to Project Justice International.
+While we're playing, they're working tirelessly to end child trafficking and poverty in Laos and Thailand.

 Thailand is a source, destination, and transit country for children subjected to forced labor and sex trafficking.
 Thai victims of trafficking are forced, coerced, or defrauded into labor or sex trafficking.